panjiarlins/smart-security-camera-project/README.md

 ## Data Preparation
-The following are the steps that we use do data preparation before training the model:<br>
+The following are the steps that we use to do data preparation before training the model:<br>

-- Parsing the annotations<br>
+- Parse the annotations<br>
 Parsing the annotations data previously in xml format into a python dictionary.

 - Data filtering<br>